carroll school of management

 All Carroll School freshmen will enroll in PRTO1000 Portico, a 3-credit course, offered in the fall semester, which combines an introduction to business with ethics and attention to globalization.

-During freshman year, CSOM students should also complete the Writing Seminar and the Literature requirement as well as one semester of Calculus (MATH1100 or higher) and one semester of Business Statistics (OPER1135).
-These five courses, or their equivalent via Advanced Placement, along with ISYS1021 Computers in Management, are indispensable in the first year.
+During freshman year, Carroll students should also complete the Writing Seminar, Literature requirement, one semester of Calculus (MATH1100 or higher) or beginning with the class of 2022, any course approved for Mathematics Core credit, and Business Statistics (OPER1135).
+These five courses, or their equivalent via Advanced Placement, along with ISYS1021 Digital Technologies: Strategy and Use, are indispensable in the first year.
 Note that there is no necessary sequence for the above mentioned courses; they may be taken in any order, either semester, during the first year.

 What other courses should a freshman pursue?
-If a student has yet to fulfill the language requirement (see elsewhere in this section for the variety of ways in which it can be satisfied), language study is in order.
-Note that students contemplating study abroad, and cognizant of the increasingly global nature of business, are well advised to hone existing language skills and consider beginning study of another language.
+Students contemplating study abroad, and cognizant of the increasingly global nature of business, are well advised to hone existing language skills and consider beginning study of another language; however, beginning with the class of 2022, the Carroll School will no longer have a language requirement.
 Proficiency in several languages constitutes a significant advantage for aspiring business people.
 Boston College's international programs include a number of programs—from Scandinavia to the Pacific Rim—which are especially attractive for Carroll School students.